TRaSH-Guides/Guides/docs/Downloaders/Deluge/Basic-Setup.md

     If you are familiar with the client and plugins you can find more information [here](./Tips.md#plugins)

 !!! info
-    If you are running a docker container, such as binhex's image, the `WebUI` plugin may not need to be enabled, instead it may be configured in the container.
+    If you are running a docker container, such as binhex's image, the `WebUI` plugin may not need to be enabled.
+Instead, it may be configured in the container.

 ### WebUI